 - After that, if you try to find the API Management connector, it will be present.

-This behavior happens because the API Management connector needs to access Azure to load the existing instances of APIM and the correct APIs.
-So although it is a “built-in” connector, it requires Azure connectivity to run.
+This behavior occurs because the API Management connector needs access to Azure to load existing APIM instances and the correct APIs.
+So, although it is a “built-in” connector, it requires Azure connectivity to run.
 Once we enable the Use Connectors from Azure step, the connector will appear on the list and behave as expected.

 Hi Sandro!